gousiosg/java-callgraph/README.md

 ##### Dynamic

-`javacg-dynamic` uses the
+`javacg-dynamic` uses
 [javassist](http://www.csg.is.titech.ac.jp/~chiba/javassist/) to insert probes at method entry and exit points.
 To be able to analyze a class `javassist` must resolve all dependent classes at instrumentation time.
 To do so, it reads classes from the JVM's boot classloader.
-However the JVM sets the boot classpath to use Java's default classpath implementation (`rt.jar` on Win/Linux, `classes.jar` on the Mac).
+By default, the JVM sets the boot classpath to use Java's default classpath implementation (`rt.jar` on Win/Linux, `classes.jar` on the Mac).
 The boot classpath can be extended using the `-Xbootclasspath` option, which works the same as the traditional